 Serious Health Condition, Family Member or Covered Servicemember:

-For care of a spouse , child, or parent with a serious health condition, leave is provided under the terms and conditions of University
+For care of a spouse (including legal same-sex spouse), child, or parent with a serious health condition, leave is provided under the terms and conditions of University

 sick leave policies.
 In addition, an employee may elect to substitute accrued vacation leave toward the FMLA period.
 Any portion of the FMLA period for which accrued leave is not substituted shall be without pay.
 Accrued leave used for this purpose will be counted toward the FMLA entitlement.